yhabib/fcc_voting_app/README.md

 ---
 ## To Do's
 * Refactoring:
+    * Tests
+    * Allowing a user to edit his/her poll
     * Every time a user goes to / a db query is performed.
 Saving the db status?? and updating it when the user creates a new poll
     * Post goes wrong trying to insert into the DB it will hang-forever -> Handle error function? module?
     * Update automatically the polls, if a another user inserts a new poll how does the system recognize it?
 An update scheduler?
-    * What happes if it cannot connect to the DB?
+    * What happens if it cannot connect to the DB?
 How do I treat it?
     * Error pages - 404,...